SHaroonShah/Readme-Developers-Hub---Production/recipes/process-shipments-created-with-the-action-process.md

 ---
-title: Process shipments created with the action “Process”
+title: Process shipment created with the action “Process”
 description: >-
   Execute actions on shipments that have been created and marked for processing within Sapient.